Romaric250/new-moon/README.md

-# Project Moon
+# OpenDreams

-Project Moon is an exclusive e-learning platform designed for high-achieving Cameroonian students.
+OpenDreams is an exclusive e-learning platform designed for high-achieving Cameroonian students.
 We provide access to top-tier educational resources and a supportive community to help students reach their full potential.

 ## 🚀 Features